 Each turn we had a number of Resource Points (RPs) to spend on different types of offensives, research, new units or other actions.
 At my suggestion, we focused mostly on Decoy Drones for the first turn, and targeted neutral powers rather than members of NATO or the Warsaw Pact.
 At Rob’s suggestion, we also sent a Harvest mission to Yugoslavia.
 While this would be harming civilians, which as a Promarathaen I preferred not to do, it also enabled us to do research.
 This would give us more RPs to spend in the short term, and also unlock access to the CIA vault of magic treasures in the long run.

 While the other aliens headed to the map to implement our actions, I wrote up a note to the first fellow Promarathaen I had identified.
 I knew there was one in each of China, the UK and the Warsaw Pact.
-And due to a last minute role reshuffle, China was no a team of one.
+And due to a last minute role reshuffle, China was on a team of one.

 “Are you there? – Space” read my note.
 I didn’t want to risk it falling into enemy hands, and Control assured me he would know how to reply.